ulrichwisser/knot-resolver/daemon/README.rst

    If set, resolver will vary the order of resource records within RR-sets.
    It is disabled by default.
+   Note: this has no effect when built against libknot < 2.7.0.

 .. function:: user(name, [group])